MicrosoftDocs/microsoft-salescopilot-docs/articles/tsg-oppty-summary.md

 ---
 title: Opportunity summary not displayed in deal rooms
-description: Troubleshoot and resolve issues when the opportunity summary is not displayed in deal rooms. ms.date: 11/29/2023 ms.topic: article ms.service: microsoft-sales-copilot
+description: Troubleshoot and resolve issues when the opportunity summary isn't displayed in deal rooms. ms.date: 11/29/2023 ms.topic: article ms.service: microsoft-sales-copilot